gigalixir/gigalixir-cli/docs/source/main.rst

     # this is run asynchronously as a job, so to see the progress, you need to run
     gigalixir logs

-If you are using distillery, your app needs to be up and running, then run
+If you are using distillery or elixir releases, your app needs to be up and running, then run

 .. code-block:: bash